- Brief detailsHeight167PlaysRight-HandedCareer$14,303,928YTD$776,007Place of birthKsar Hellar, TunisiaResidenceKsar Hellar, Tunisia

 Broke into Top 10 on October 18, 2021, following SF run at Indian Wells (l. eventual champion Badosa)

 At 2021 Birmingham, became first Arab woman to win a WTA title (d.
 Kasatkina in F).
-Followed this with QF at Wimbledon (l.
+Followed this with QF run at Wimbledon (l.
 Sabalenka)

 In 2021, also finished R-Up at Charleston (l.
 Sharma) and Chicago (l.
 Muguruza)